 Note: These bread recommendations are suggestions only.
 Your favorite bread recipes may be substituted in any of the above meal plans.

 Please Note: The following recipes were created using the "Basic Bread" setting.
+Please Note - Salt and sugar should go in with water.
+Do Not put in with yearst.
 RECIPES

 Basic White/French Bread